pegondo/mayoral-assignment/README.md

 yarn build
 ```

-And then serve it with:
+Then serve it with:

 ```bash
 yarn start
 ```

+And access it from `http://localhost:3000/`.

 ## Tests